MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 # Add single sign-on to Teams app

 Microsoft Teams provides single sign-on (SSO) function for an app to obtain signed in Teams user token to access Microsoft Graph and other APIs.
 Teams Toolkit facilitates the interaction by abstracting few of the Microsoft Azure Active Directory (Azure AD) flows and integrations behind simple APIs.
-This enables you to add SSO features easily to your Teams app.
+Enables you to add SSO features easily to your Teams app.

 :::zone pivot="visual-studio-code"